 All companies added to the portfolio are analysed according to a variety of applicable governance factors.
-This analysis forms part of the Fund's general sustainability analysis.
+This analysis forms part of the Fund's general research on Sustainability Characteristics.
 Applicable governance factors are:

-- ownership and control
+- · ownership and control

 - board and management composition and structure

 - employee relations

 - tax transparency

-- remuneration practices
+- · remuneration practices

 - shareholder rights

-- accounting practices
+- · accounting practices

 - transparency and disclosure

-- business ethics.
+- business ethics